Louth Contemporary Music Society presents

 Italian violinist Silvia Tarozzi and Italian cellist Deborah Walker perform repertoire from Malcolm Goldstein to Cassandra Miller along with their own unique take on traditional Italian songs.

 Tickets Free but attendees are asked to register https://

 Side Chapel of St. Nicholas Church of Ireland

 Free event open to those who have a ticket for the 8pm Madrigals event.

 Quartetto Prometeo with Matteo Cesari

-Funded by the Arts Council and Create Louth with financial support from Siemens Music Fund, the Swiss Arts Council Pro Helvetia and Goethe Institute
+Funded by the Arts Council and Create Louth, SILENZIO is also assisted by the friendly support of the Siemens Music Fund, the Swiss Arts Council Pro Helvetia and the Goethe Institute.